 What Is Offline Business?

 Home-based businesses are run out of the home or start their day in the home.
-Examples include babysitting, hairstylist, party planner, and others.
+Examples include babysitting, hairstylist, party planner, selling hair products, and others.

 Many home-based businesses are run out of the home but are not conducted in the home.
 Some that come to mind are dog walker, party clown, trades such as a plumber or electrician, pet grooming, and elderly care.
 These are really a hybrid offline/home-based business.